cassieeric/Basic-knowledge-of-Python/Read.md

 # Introduction
-This folder is mainly used to publish some basic knowledge of Python.
+This folder is mainly used to store some basic knowledge of Python.
 Hoping help you.